-Block and Scarpa is well-versed in the drafting and enforcement of contracts within the construction industry, as well as real estate, business litigation, the sports and entertainment industry and more.
-Each industry has its own requirements and nuances to be aware of, which makes Block and Scarpa’s extensive experience so valuable.
+Block & Scarpa is well-versed in the drafting and enforcement of contracts within the construction industry, as well as real estate, business litigation, the sports and entertainment industry, and more.
+Each industry has its own requirements and nuances to be aware of, which makes Block & Scarpa’s extensive experience so valuable.

 A breach of contract is a violation of terms within an agreed-upon contract between two parties.
 When one party breaches the terms of an agreement, the non-breaching party may be eligible for compensation due to damages.